zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-wildfly.md

 ## Deploying DXP

-1. If the folder `$WILDFLY_HOME/standalone/deployments/ROOT.war` already exists in the Wildfly installation, delete all of its subfolders and files.
+1. If the folder `$WILDFLY_HOME/standalone/deployments/ROOT.war` already exists in the WildFly installation, delete all of its subfolders and files.
 Otherwise, create a new folder called `$WILDFLY_HOME/standalone/deployments/ROOT.war`.
 1. Unzip the DXP `.war` file into the `ROOT.war` folder.
 1. To trigger deployment of `ROOT.war`, create an empty file named `ROOT.war.dodeploy` in the `$WILDFLY_HOME/standalone/deployments/` folder.
-On startup, Wildfly detects this file and deploys it as a web application.
+On startup, WildFly detects this file and deploys it as a web application.
-1. Start the Wildfly application server by navigating to `$WILDFLY_HOME/bin` and running `standalone.bat` or `standalone.sh`.
+1. Start the WildFly application server by navigating to `$WILDFLY_HOME/bin` and running `standalone.bat` or `standalone.sh`.

 ```note::
    After deploying DXP, you may see excessive warnings and log messages, such as the ones below, involving `PhaseOptimizer`.
 These are benign and can be ignored.
 Make sure to adjust your app server's logging level or log filters to avoid excessive benign log messages.